minjaekim45/metagenomic_analysis_pipeline_UKY/Assembly_Pipeline/README.md

-@author: Minjae Kim (minjaekim45 at gmail dot com) modified from enveomics pipeline
+@author: Minjae Kim (minjae.kim at uky dot edu)

-@update: Aug-31-2019
+@update: Aug-27-2024

-IMPORTANT
+# IMPORTANT

-This pipeline was benchmarked from enveomic pipelines and adjusted for the hpc at Colordo State University PURPOSE
+This pipeline was benchmarked from enveomic pipelines and adjusted for the HPC at University of Kentucky

+# PURPOSE

 Performs assembly using IDBA-UD, designed for Single-Cell Genomics and Metagenomics.

-HELP
+# HELP

     Prerequisites:

     1.1.
-Using the conda environment on Summit.
-For the setup please see this link (https://curc.readthedocs.io/en/latest/software/python.html?highlight=anaconda) After setup the conda environment, conda create/install idba-ud assembler with the environment name "idba"
+Using the conda environment on the Morgan Computer Cluster.
+For the setup please see this link (https://curc.readthedocs.io/en/latest/software/python.html?highlight=anaconda) After setup of the conda environment, conda create/install idba-ud assembler with the environment name "idba".

     1.2.
 Prepare the trimmed reads (e.g., use Trim_Pipeline) in interposed FastA format.
 Files must be raw, not zipped or packaged.
 Filenames must conform the format: .CoupledReads.fa or .SingledReads.fa, where is the name of the sample.
 Locate all the files within a folder named 04.trimmed_fasta, within your project folder.
 If you used trim.pbs, no further action is necessary.